Lane Kenworthy, The Good Society

 Figure 13.
 Innovation

 Global innovation index.
-Average over 2015 to 2015 (excluding the Covid pandemic years 2020-22).
-The index scores are aggregated from 78 indicators of science and innovation investment, technological progress, technology adoption, and socioeconomic impact.
+Average over 2015 to 2025 (excluding the Covid pandemic years 2020-22).
+Aggregated from country scores on 78 indicators of science and innovation investment, technological progress, technology adoption, and socioeconomic impact.
 The index scoring has changed over time, so the countries are ranked each year and the values shown in this chart are average rankings.
 1 is the highest rank; 21 is the lowest.
 Data source: World Intellectual Property Organization (WIPO), Global Innovation Index, various years.

-THE MOST SUCCESSFUL COUNTRIES ARE SWEDEN, NORWAY, DENMARK, SWITZERLAND, FINLAND, AND THE NETHERLANDS
+THE MOST SUCCESSFUL COUNTRIES ARE SWITZERLAND, NORWAY, SWEDEN, DENMARK, FINLAND, AND THE NETHERLANDS

 The “successful society” country ranking in figure 1 above is calculated as each nation’s average rank on the indicators of the 12 core aims of a good society.
 The indicator scores themselves are in figures 2-13.

-Sweden, Norway, Denmark, Switzerland, Finland, and the Netherlands are at the top of the overall ranking.
+Switzerland, Norway, Sweden, Denmark, Finland, and the Netherlands are at the top of the overall ranking.
 These countries are the most successful at achieving a high level of human wellbeing.

 OBJECTIONS AND ALTERNATIVES

 Is this conclusion correct?
-Let’s consider some potential objections and counterarguments.
+Let’s consider some potential additions, amendments, and alternatives.

 Are there additional core aims a good society should have?

-There are plenty of additional aims we might seek in a good society — community/connections/social support, employment, good government, housing, income and wealth equality, privacy, trust, work-family-leisure balance, among many others.28 In my view each of these is (1) of secondary importance or (2) likely to affect wellbeing via its impact on one or more of the 12 core goals.
-For example, income and wealth equality has considerable intrinsic value, but not on par with that of the 12 core aims I focus on here.29 A high employment rate also has some intrinsic value, but its contribution to wellbeing comes mainly via the boost it’s likely to give to affluence, security, the living standard of the least well-off, opportunity, inclusion, and happiness.30
+There are plenty of additional aims we might seek in a good society — community, employment, good government, housing, income and wealth equality, privacy, trust, work-family-leisure balance, among many others.32 In my view each of these is (1) of secondary importance or (2) likely to affect wellbeing via its impact on one or more of the 12 core goals.
+For example, income and wealth equality (or low inequality) has considerable value, but not on par with that of the 12 core aims I focus on here.33 A high employment rate contributes to wellbeing mainly via the boost it’s likely to give to affluence, security, the living standard of the least well-off, opportunity, inclusion, and happiness.34

 Others may see things differently, however.
 Does including additional aims and indicators alter the conclusion about which countries have been most successful?
 Let’s look at some alternative multidimensional wellbeing measures.